konveyor/tackle2-hub/hack/tool/README.md

   -d [DATA_DIR], --data-dir [DATA_DIR]
                         Local Tackle data directory path (tackle-data by default).
   -v, --verbose         Print verbose output (including all API requests).
+  -s, --skip-destination-check
+                        Skip connection and data check of Tackle 2 destination.
 ```

 API endpoints and credentials should be set in a config file (```tackle-config.yml``` by default).